m-attila/simple_actor/README.md

     Dec(i32),
 }

-/// Implements how does the actor handle the messages
+/// Implements how the actor handles messages
 #[async_trait]
 impl MessageHandler for TestActor{
     // Type of actor messages